 Some site owners jump to the conclusion that Discover is the highway fast track to getting into Google News.
 At first glance, this seems like a reasonable conclusion.
 At second glance, it feels like fake news.

 The answer is somewhere in between.

 Google Discover’s content optimization instructions, located here, cite that “your pages are eligible to appear in Discover cards simply if they are indexed by Google and meet Google News content policies.”

 The verbiage leads many to believe that if they are getting Discover traffic, they are eligible for Google News.
-Although the verbiage seems to imply such, the fact is, there is no supporting evidence of this connection.
+Although this seems to imply such, the fact is, there is no supporting evidence of this connection.
 In fact, we’ve known a number of sites experiencing Discover traffic that got denied by Google News.